martinqt/Crypt/readme.md

 Using it
 --------

 To use it, simply run ``watcher.bat`` to run the watcher.
-If you have an error telling that python is not defined, you'll need to edit the ``watcher.bat`` file and replace ``python`` by the complete path to python binary, for instance ``C:\Python33\python``.
+If you have an error telling you that python is not defined, you'll need to edit the ``watcher.bat`` file and replace ``python`` by the complete path to python the binary, for instance ``C:\Python33\python``.

 Any change in one of the ``*.py`` file will trigger the generation.